daleyf/AI-Infinite/README.md

 # AI-Infinite

 > A “infinite” LLM loop that never stops.
-> Continuously generates tokens from an initial AGI prompt, while managing both short-term and long-term memory.
+> Continuously generates tokens from an initial prompt, while managing both short-term and long-term memory.

 ---